The 2010 vintage was rated: Bettane & Desseauve 15/20 (Immediate pleasure)

 based on 2 reviews

-It's well made but average value for money.
+It's well-made, but the value for money is average.
 Not very full-bodied.
-Some Côtes du Lyonnais wines are better and cheaper.
+Some Coteaux du Lyonnais wines offer better quality at a lower price.

 See all reviews from this customer